-What you really need to know is this: Exactly who is that person on the line calling you, and exactly how much of your money is going to the poor, neglected /abused /starving /mentally handicapped /missing /diabetic /terminally ill child you are giving it to?
+What you really need to know about charity is this: Exactly who is that person on the line calling you, and exactly how much of your money is going to the poor, neglected /abused /starving /mentally handicapped /missing /diabetic /terminally ill child you are giving it to?

 The very word gives a huge segment of the population cold chills.
 Telemarketing as a whole, and telemarketers in particular, are not very popular.